Erik-Debye/WEB150-Final-Project/README.md

 Note: This site uses modular CSS per class requirements.
 IRL I would use Gulp to Concatenate my CSS together and minify that file to a production file first.

 # See this site live
-Link with PHP Server Support for contact form: https://web150s01u02.hcoding.net/publish/
+~~Link with PHP Server Support for contact form: https://web150s01u02.hcoding.net/publish/~~

+The above link was taken down by my college.
+If anyone has a suggestion for free hosting with a PHP server, please open an issue.

 Link without PHP contact form support: https://incredible-kleicha-a4b059.netlify.app/